sourvinos/sourvinos/README.md

 - I'm a committed developer, full-time, full-stack.
 I don't have time for marriage, kids or pets!
 - My focus is on .NET Core and Angular.
 - I've been working on a project for a travel office.
 Next year (2024) it will be in its third year in production.
-- Fun fact: I enjoy the sunshine, swimming and long walks in the nearby hills.
+- Fun fact: The blank tiles in my contribution are not because I took time off, but because I was not working on the master branch!

 ## Languages and tools:
 - .NET Core